Digital-Working-Group/pii-splicing-redaction/README.md

 # PII Splicing

-This repository contains a tool to redact PII using local large language models from Ollama.
+This repository contains a tool to redact PII (personally identifiable information) using local large language models via Ollama.

 # Table of Contents
 1. [About Redacting PII](#about-redacting-pii)